-Diabetes Mellitus (DM), is a disease of endocrine disorder in man and is considered one of the major health concerns globally today [1].
-It is a disease of disordered metabolism of carbohydrate, protein and fat, caused by the complete or relative insufficiency of insulin secretion and/or insulin action [2].
+"Diabetes Mellitus (DM), is a disease of endocrine disorder in man which is considered to be one of the major health concerns globally today" [1].
+"It is a disease of disordered metabolism of carbohydrate, protein and fat, that is caused by the complete or relative insufficiency of insulin secretion and/or insulin action" [2].
 It is characterized by a chronic hyperglycemic condition resulting from insufficient action of insulin.
 The main pathophysiological features of type 2 diabetes, which represents a great majority of diabetic cases, are impaired insulin secretion and increased insulin resistance.
-The impairment of pancreatic $\beta$ -cell function notably shows progression over time.
+The impairment of pancreatic β -cell function notably shows progression over time.

-It is a chronic disorder caused by decreased insulin production in the pancreas, or by the ineffectiveness of the insulin action on target tissues; this result in increased concentrations of glucose in the blood, which in turn damage many of the body's systems, particularly the blood vessels and nerves [3].
-The classical symptoms of diabetes include polyuria, glycosuria, weight loss, polydipsia, and polyphagia [4].
-Derangements of carbohydrate metabolism in diabetes lead to chronic hyperglycemia in diabetes, which is associated with long-term damage, dysfunction and failure of various organs, especially the heart, eyes, blood vessels, kidneys, and nerves [5].
-Plants have been of tremendous help to animals from time immemorial.
-Plants have been used by animals especially human beings as sole source of energy in the form of food and also medicine and beautification; the most important of these been the green plants [6].
+"DM is a chronic disorder that is caused by decreased insulin production in the pancreas, or by the ineffectiveness of the insulin action on target tissues; this results in increased concentrations of glucose in the blood, which in turn damages many of the body's systems, particularly the blood vessels and nerves" [3].
+"The classical symptoms of diabetes mellitus include polyuria, glycosuria, weight loss, polydipsia, and polyphagia" [4].
+"Derangements of carbohydrate metabolism in diabetes mellitus, lead to chronic hyperglycemia in diabetes mellitus, which is associated with long-term damage, dysfunction and failure of various organs, especially the heart, eyes, blood vessels, kidneys, and nerves" [5].

+"Plants have been of tremendous help to animals from time immemorial.
+Plants have been used by animals especially human beings as the sole source of energy in the form of food and also medicine and beautification; the most important of these been the green plants" [6].